Aditya-Nikhade/insight-bot/README.md

 - Only SELECT queries are allowed; all others are blocked with a cheeky message.
 - SQL injection is prevented by strict validation and cleaning of all AI-generated SQL.

-## License

-MIT (or your license here)

----

-*Feel free to add a screenshot or a project logo above for extra polish!*